DWFlanagan/ntrh/09-chapter_of_lists.md

 6. Why did the Yerazunis cross the road?
 He was welded to a chicken.
 7. What keeps Yerazunis's waterbed warm?
 Heavy water?
 No, Three Mile Island.
 8. Q: Is there any coconut in them?
 A: No, it's all solid state.
 9. What instruments are on a Yerazunis dashboard?
-A speedometer, tacho-meter and of course a gyrocompass.
+A speedometer, tachometer and of course a gyrocompass.
 10. What does a Yerazunis use to toss the salad?
 An F-14 turbine engine.